playerofgames/obsidian-mia-theme/README.md

 	- Use `inline` to prevent an image from being centered by default
 - Images are slightly dimmed in dark mode (configurable)
 - Checkbox style for cancelled tasks `[-]`
-- CSS class `reader` for reading in serif (similar to Safari reader)
+- CSS class `reader` for reading in a serif font (similar to Safari reader)
 - PDF export at 12pt with black text
 - Style Settings support for some of the more opinionated choices